sxccxs/sempl/README.md

 (Needed pytest parameters can be used to select some tests.)

 ## Copyright
-Copyright (c) 2024 Hryhorii Biloshenko - All Rights Reserved
+Copyright (c) 2024 Hryhorii Biloshenko.
+All Rights Reserved.